resonatehq/resonate/README.md

 Resonate offers a programming model that allows you to build distributed applications using an intuitive paradigm you already know — async await.

-## What is Durable Async Await?
+## What is Distributed Async Await?

-Durable Async Await are Functions and Promises that maintain progress in durable storage.
+Distributed Async Await extends the async await programming model beyond the boundaries of a single process and makes distributed computing a first-class citizen.

 ## Install